A woman's 1959 bridal photos were long lost. Now the 85-year-old has those memories back.

 “I stumbled on a nugget,” she told USA TODAY Thursday afternoon.
 “There was a deed where she sold her house in Virginia and moved to Texas.”

 She began messaging people who may be related to her.
 She also found a phone number for a possible relative.
-The man turned out to be her son, she said.
-Galbraith’s son said his mother would likely love to connect and get the photos, so he gave her Reichard’s number.
+The man turned out to be Galbraith's son, who said his mother would likely love to connect and get the photos, so he gave her Reichard’s number.

 “It was like 10:00 at night … so I didn't think anybody would call back that night,” Reichard said.
 “10 minutes later, she calls me.”